EXPIRED MEDICINES

-What to do with expired medicines: how to dispose of them safely
+What to do with expired medicines?
+How to return them safely and what to avoid

 Infographic: what to do with expired medicines — safe disposal, collection points and signs of expiry